 It is made using flattened rice (chura, poha) and fresh winter green peas (matar).

-Chuda Matar is specially prepared in winters, as it is the season of fresh green peas.
+Chuda Matar is specially prepared in winter, as it is the season of fresh green peas.
 You can also make it with frozen peas, but it is one of those dishes that tastes best with only fresh peas.

 Poha – You will need a thick variety of poha for this recipe.

 You can use frozen green peas if you cannot find fresh ones.

 Ghee – Make chura matar in ghee to give it an authentic taste.
 But if you want to make a vegan version, you can use vegetable oil too.

 Spice Powders – Chura matar uses only two spice powders – garam masala and ground black pepper.
 Both of these add perfect heat to this recipe.
-You can adjust the amount of spice powders as per your taste.

-How to Make Chura Matar
+How To Make Banarasi Chura Matar

-Note – Do not add more ghee at this point otherwise, the peas will fry instead of getting steamed.
+Note – Do not add more ghee at this point; otherwise, the peas will fry instead of getting steamed.

 Once the ghee is hot, add 1 teaspoon cumin seeds and 1 bay leaf and let them crackle for 4-5 seconds.

-Add 1 cup fresh green peas, salt to taste and ½ teaspoon sugar and mix everything well.
+Add 1 cup of fresh green peas, 1 teaspoon salt, and ½ teaspoon sugar, and mix everything well.

-Add the soaked poha, and 2 tablespoon chopped cilantro and mix everything well.
+Add the soaked poha and 2 tablespoon chopped cilantro and mix everything well.

-Chura Matar Recipe
+Banarasi Chura Matar Recipe